Keegs4213/Workout-Wise/capstone planning.md

+Table -
-if cardio - fetch one exercise per day heart rate 120-140bpm instead of km/hr beginner 15-20 mins intermediate 30mins expert 45 mins - 1 hr
+if cardio - fetch one exercise per day or pick one heart rate 120-140bpm instead of km/hr beginner 15-20 mins intermediate 30mins expert 45 mins - 1 hr do muscle .toUpperCase() and make middle_back Middle back Proceed to dashboard button

-table - move type and difficulty to outside table -at top so shows what type of workout plan add other info into table to replace do muscle .toUpperCase() and make middle_back Middle back
+Styling?

 stuff used;
 jwt password hashing